webgriffe/esb/README.md

 Workers are simpler than producers.
 They implement only the `WorkerInterface` and don't have *worker type* interfaces.
 This is because every worker is invoked immediatly when a job is available on its tube.

 The `work` method of a worker must return an Amp's [Promise](https://amphp.org/amp/promises/) that must resolve when the job is worked succesfully.
-Otherwise the `work` must throw an exception.
+Otherwise the `work` method must throw an exception.

 When a worker successfully works a job the ESB framwork deletes it from the tube.
 Instead, when a worker fails to work a job the ESB framework keeps it in the tube for a maximum of 5 times then the job is buried and a critical event is logged.